nax3t/WDI17-Todo_app/README.md

-# WDI17-Todo_app
+# Todo App

-See the comments on each page to learn how this app works.
+Each of the critical files of this app _(i.e., model, controller, views, routes)_ has comments explaining how each element works and relates to other parts of the app.